marsbard/grua/README.md

 ```

 Any volumes you define which do not have a leading slash as part of the local location
-will be placed relative to this volumepath, but when a leading `/" is used (or "./") then the absolute
+will be placed relative to this volumepath, but when a leading `/" is used then the absolute
 path is used (SEE VOLUMES)